saphewilliam/saphe-packages/packages/react-table/README.md

 ### Searching Table

-To enable table searching, extract from the `useTable` return object a `searchHelpers` object with the following properties:
+To enable table searching, extract from the `useTable` state a `searchHelpers` object with the following properties:

 ```ts
 interface searchHelpers {